Publication · Conference Paper

 Context

 This paper sits in the middle of a multi-year involvement with Bill Randall's current pulse ERT programme at UCT, and was presented at a symposium hosted in Cape Town itself.
-It is where the hardware simplification really started to bite — two circuit boards instead of a rack of modules, with the noise floor pushed down enough that the system could be trusted on a live bubble column.
+It is where the hardware simplification really started to bite.
+Two circuit boards instead of a rack of modules, with the noise floor pushed down enough that the system could be trusted on a live bubble column.
 The broader engineering pattern it set up is one I still return to: keep the architecture legible, make the interfaces explicit, and make the system usable in the real world rather than only in theory.

 ← Back to Publications